pykeen/pykeen/docs/source/tutorial/running_ablation.rst

 Running an Ablation Study
 =========================
+You want to find out which loss function and training approach is best-suited for your interaction model (model architecture)?
+Then performing an ablation study is the way to go!
-An ablation study is a set of experiments in which components of a machine learning system are removed/replaced in order to measure the impact of these components on the system's performance.
+In general, an ablation study is a set of experiments in which components of a machine learning system are removed/replaced in order to measure the impact of these components on the system's performance.
 In the context of knowledge graph embedding models, typical ablation studies involve investigating different loss functions, training approaches, negative samplers, and the explicit modeling of inverse relations.
 For a specific model composition based on these components,